-UNITED STATES HISTORY 2, College Prep 00832 Prerequisite(s): US History 1 Grades: 11-12 Credits: 5 Fu ull Year Continuing from United States History 1, this course is designed to provide a comprehensive study of America begin nning with t he ages of Imperialism and Progressivism and concluding with an in-depth analysis of the Vietnam War.
-Major emphasis with ill be placed d on the study of American domestic and foreign policy throughout th1.
+UNITED STATES HISTORY 2, College Prep Prerequisite(s): US History 1 Grades: 11-12 Credits: 5 Fu ull Year Continuing from United States History 1, this course is designed to provide a comprehensive study of America beginning with the ages of Imperialism and Progressivism and concluding with an in-depth analysis of the Vietnam War.
+Major emphasis will be placed on the study of American domestic and foreign policy throughout th1.
 Students in the United States History 2 course en gage with p primary